Information for lawyers

-This Act comes into effect on 1/5/2017 and amends the Powers of Attorney Act 2014 in three key ways:
+This Act came into effect on 1/5/2017 and amended the Powers of Attorney Act 2014 in three key ways:

-- It makes explicit that a principal can appoint more than one alternative attorney for an attorney.
+- It made explicit that a principal can appoint more than one alternative attorney for an attorney.

-- It simplifies revocation processes of old enduring powers of attorney and old enduring powers of guardianship.
+- It simplified revocation processes of old enduring powers of attorney and old enduring powers of guardianship.

 The formalities for revoking enduring powers of attorney and other appointments depends upon (a) under which Act the power or appointment was made and (b) when the principal wishes to revoke the power or appointment.

 This document sets out the legal tests for various decisions and actions in which decision making capacity is required, particularly in relation to enduring powers of attorney.